-Other noteworthy features include an ice axe loops, trekking pole storage, and heavy duty side straps to help even out the load and keep everything close to your back while on the trail.
-For the entry level price, the Osprey Volt 60 delivers a high-quality product that any outdoor enthusiast would be proud to carry out into the wilderness.
+Other noteworthy features include ice axe loops, trekking pole storage, and heavy-duty side straps to help even out the load and keep everything close to your back while on the trail.
+For the entry-level price, the Osprey Volt 60 delivers a high-quality product that any outdoor enthusiast would be proud to carry out into the wilderness.

 Some of the key features of the Volt 60 include:

 - Torso sternum adjustment with a five-inch range and waist belt adjustments of three inches on either side for a total of six inches of adjustment to ensure a perfect fit

 - Mesh back panel and lumbar pad constructed of stretch mesh for enhanced ventilation and cushioning

 - Hoop alloy frame provides a flexible, lightweight frame packs structure that effectively moves pack weight to the hip belt

 - Top-load design with a floating lid that can be used to secure bulky gear

 - Separate sleeping bag compartment with exterior zipper access

 - Hydration sleeve in back panel makes refilling easy while protecting pack contents from spills and leaks

 - Large lid pocket with zipper as well as two zippered waist belt pockets to organize frequently used gear